shaazanaam/Oct25shaaz/docs/guides/PHASE_4_GUIDE.md

 ---

-## 🎯 **Success Criteria**
+## Success Criteria

 Phase 4 complete when:
-- ✅ Can create agents with LangGraph flows
+- Can create agents with LangGraph flows
-- ✅ Agents are tenant-scoped (isolation works)
+- Agents are tenant-scoped (isolation works)
-- ✅ Can change agent status (DRAFT → PUBLISHED)
+- Can change agent status (DRAFT → PUBLISHED)
-- ✅ Can update agent version and flow
+- Can update agent version and flow
-- ✅ Can delete agents
+- Can delete agents
-- ✅ Swagger documentation complete
+- Swagger documentation complete
-- ✅ All endpoints protected by TenantGuard
+- All endpoints protected by TenantGuard

 ---

-## 🚀 **What's Next**
+## What's Next

 After Phase 4, you'll have:
-- Multi-tenant platform ✅
+- Multi-tenant platform
-- Tenant management ✅
+- Tenant management
-- User management ✅
+- User management
-- **Agent workflow storage** ✅
+- **Agent workflow storage**

 **Phase 5** will add:
 - Conversations module (state management with Redis)